readthedocs/readthedocs.org/docs/design/in-doc-search-ui.rst

 In Doc Search UI
 ================

-Giving the user the ability to easily search the information that they are looking for is important for us.
+Giving readers the ability to easily search the information that they are looking for is important for us.
 We have already upgraded to the latest version of `Elasticsearch`_ and we plan to implement `search as you type` feature for all the documentations hosted by us.